bestia-dev/mem5_game/mem5_server/README.md

 [comment]: # (lmake_readme version)

-**Html and WebSocket server for the mem5 game** Primarily made for learning to code Rust for a http + WebSocket server on the same port
+**Html and WebSocket server for the mem5 game**
+Primarily made for learning to code Rust for a http + WebSocket server on the same port.
 Using Warp for a simple memory game for kids - mem5.
 On the IP address on port 8085 listens to http and WebSocket.
-Route for http `/` serves static files from folder `/mem5/`
+Route for http `/` serves static files from folder `/mem5/`.
-Route `/mem5ws/` broadcast all WebSocket msg to all connected clients except sender
+Route `/mem5ws/` broadcast all WebSocket msg to all connected clients except sender.

 ## Google vm